Skip to main content

 All participants and their solutions will need to proof, that they are conform with the Catena-X standards.
 To validate that the standards are applied correctly, Catena-X employs Conformity Assessment Bodies (CABs).

-All participants and their solutions will need to proof, that they are conform with the Catena-X standards.
-To validate that the standards are applied correctly, Catena-X employs Conformity Assessment Bodies (CABs).
-Since this standard document describes a set of standards to be fulfilled, participants MUST fulfill all mentioned standards listed at 2.1.1 LIST OF STANDALONE STANDARDS and the respective conformity assessment criteria in addition to the specific criteria mentioned in this document.
+Since this standard document describes a set of standards to be fulfilled, participants MUST fulfill all mentioned standards listed at 1.1.1 LIST OF STANDALONE STANDARDS and the respective conformity assessment criteria in addition to the specific criteria mentioned in this document.
 The specific criteria described in this document are describing the usage of the central tools as well as common tools described in the linked standardization documents and therefore compliance should be checked with the tools provided for these components.

-In order to proof conformity with this use case digital product pass standard as data provider show that you
+In order to proof conformity with this use case digital product pass standard Data Provider / Consumer and Business Application Provider MUST demonstrate that they

 This section is non-normative

-The following examples can be checked as they offer further explanations and guidance how to stay compliant with the standard:
+The following example can be checked as it offers further explanations and guidance how to stay compliant with the standard:

 This section is non-normative